Click for Free

 Life in the Texas Hill Country seems at times like a continuing festival.
 Just look at the list below of major events & festivals throughout our area.
 The range of themes is as varied as the locations.

-The Calendar below is for festivals & featured, major events, but only in the Hill Country.
-Not for events outside this geographic area.
+This Calendar below is just for festivals & featured, major events, but only in the Hill Country.
+It is not for events outside our geographic area.
 See area definition at: Hill Country Region

 For each town, be sure to also check out the profile page in this Portal site to see full details for that town.